100 % Wholewheat Sourdough Bread

 1. Alternative: Open baking bread

-You can also open bake the bread in your oven.
-Carefully place the parchment paper with your bread on the hot pizza stone and add a good splash of water to your baking dish at the bottom of your oven to create as much steam as possible.
-Then close the oven door as quickly as possible and let your bread bake for 10 minutes.
-Then reduce the temperatur to 400 °F (200 °C) and open the oven door to let the steam escape.
-Also, remove the baking dish from the bottom of your oven.
+You can also bake the whole wheat sourdough bread uncovered in your oven.
+To do this, carefully place the baking paper with your bread on the hot pizza stone and add a generous splash of water to the baking pan at the bottom of your oven to generate as much steam as possible.
+Close the oven door as quickly as possible and let your bread bake for 10 minutes.
+Then reduce the temperature to 200°C and open the oven door to release the steam.
+Remove the baking pan from the bottom of your oven.
 Let the bread bake for another 40 minutes.

 1. Let bread cool

-Carefully remove your bread from the oven and place it on a cooling rack.
-Let the bread cool down completely before cutting (it continues "baking" while cooling down).
+Carefully remove your whole wheat sourdough bread from the oven and place it on a small kitchen rack.
+Allow the bread to cool completely before slicing, as it will continue to bake during this time.

 Remark